maoqiangqiang/SmokeClassification/README.md

 # Shuffled Video-based Smoke Classification Using Virtual Sample Augmentation and Transfer Learning
-Draft version for reviewing only, all rights reserved.

-This repository corresponds to our submitted paper entitled "*Title will be posted after the review process.*".
+This repository corresponds to our study entitled "*Visual process monitoring of biomass conversion reactors using transfer learning and generative AI.*".

 <div align="center">